“PLAN YOUR WORK FOR TODAY AND EVERY DAY, THEN WORK YOUR PLAN.” – MARGARET THATCHER

 - The fact that you should set aside at least 10-12 months if not more for your UPSC preparation.

-Benefits of a time table for study for UPSC preparation:
+Benefits of a Time Table to Study for UPSC Preparation

 - Having a schedule gives you a sense of direction, especially when you feel lost looking at the plethora of books and study material around you.